BilalEssafi1/motivational-quote-generator/README.md

 ## GitPages
 - [GitPages](https://pages.github.com/) was used to deploy the website.

+# Testing
+## Browser Testing
+- I tested the quote generator in multiple browsers, including Chrome, Safari, and Firefox, to ensure cross-browser compatibility.

+## Functionality Testing
+- I confirmed that clicking the "Generate New Quote" button successfully generates a new quote.
+- I verified that the "Copy Quote" button allows users to copy the current quote to the clipboard.
+- I confirmed that the social media links in the footer work correctly, opening the respective platforms in a new window when clicked.

-# Validator Testing
+## Validator Testing

 - HTML
-    - No errors were returned when passing the code through the official W3C validatory [(see screenshot here)](validation.md)
+    - No errors were returned when passing the code through the official W3C validator[(see screenshot here)](validation.md)

 - CSS
     - No errors were returned when passing the code through the official Jigsaw validator [(see screenshot here)](validation.md)